TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 3. Edge Cases

-- x is smaller than all elements â†’ floor = -1
+- x is smaller than all elements → floor = -1
-- x is greater than all elements â†’ ceil = -1
+- x is greater than all elements → ceil = -1
-- x exactly matches an element â†’ floor = ceil = x
+- x exactly matches an element → floor = ceil = x
 - Duplicate values present
 - Array of size 1
 ---